johnbender/todomvc/server/README.md

 ### Notes

 1. Popularity here is defined as "Those frameworks we've heard the most noise about recently".
+If you want to add one, feel free to run the tests for your preferred framework/library.
 2. Link to information on why first load matters
 3. Link to bulk testing spreadsheet
 4. e.g. https://github.com/johnbender/todomvc/blob/device-timing/examples/backbone/index.html#L50